sanidhyas3s/Image_in_Disguise/README.md

 Thanks to the Open Source Community, SDSLabs and also to the below mentioned two amazing YT channels.

-We took help from the Youtube Channel of Alfredo Sequeida and a video from Computerphile (https://youtu.be/TWEXCYQKyDc) in understanding the concept of Image Steganography and insights on how to implement the same.
+We took inspiration from the Youtube Channel of Alfredo Sequeida and a video from Computerphile (https://youtu.be/TWEXCYQKyDc) in understanding the concept of Image Steganography and insights on how to implement the same.